istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

     	a table with prefix `accesslog_logentry_istio` in your sink dataset.
     *	GCS: Navigate to [Storage Browser](https://pantheon.corp.google.com/storage/browser/) for your project and you should find a bucket named `accesslog.logentry.istio-system` in your sink bucket.
-    *	PubSub: Navigate to [PubSub TopicList](https://pantheon.corp.google.com/cloudpubsub/topicList) for your project and 	    you should find a topic for `accesslog` in your sink topic.
+    *	Pub/Sub: Navigate to [Pub/Sub TopicList](https://pantheon.corp.google.com/cloudpubsub/topicList) for your project and 	    you should find a topic for `accesslog` in your sink topic.

 ## Understanding what happened
 Stackdriver.yaml file above configured Istio to send metric and accesslog to StackDriver and then added a sink configuration